FusionAuth/fusionauth-site/site/_posts/2023-01-12-what-happens-after-authentication-event.md

 * You can offer single sign-on across custom, commercial and open source applications.
 * Common login related workflows such as changing profile data or passwords can be centralized and therefore implemented one time.

-Please note you get these benefits if you use client side storage as well.
+Please note you get these benefits if you use client-side storage as well.

 ## The Id Token